Drumming Up Trouble, BLACKTRUFFLE094, LP to be released September 2022

 Endangered Species, solo performance recorded live, ATOPOS CD, ATP015, 2010.

 The Art of the Fluke, with Cenk Ergün.
-TEAR CD, TEAR004, 2007.
+TEAR CD, TEAR004, 2007 and digital album.
 "Conceptual rigour facilitating a rapid stream of audio consciousness...the potential of randomness to yield its own precision becomes a thing of perpetual wonder." - Philip Clark (The Wire) "Passages of a poetry that speaks to the chaotic beauty of the world nowadays" - Robert Carl (Fanfare Magazine) "If you are interested in sampladelia, cut’n’paste and plunderphonics - or simply in cleverly designed computer music - then you wouldn’t want to miss this obscure gem" - Massimo Ricci [listen to excerpt]

 Toto Angelica, solo performance.
 I Dischi di Angelica CD, IDA020, distrib.
 ReR.
-2005.
+2005, and digital album.
 "Wild, heavy and fast." - Tom Sekowski "Evocative and schizophrenic at the same time" - Daniele Follero " One of the most forward-thinking composers in modern music....Curran's penchant to carefully consider all of the elements at his disposal left him with a full palette of possibilities for excellence and innovation" - Chris Cutler (ReR) “One of the most creative musical minds at work today” - gapplegate music review [listen to excerpt]

 Inner Cities, complete series 1-11 (1991-2003).
 Daan Vandewalle, piano.
 Long Distance Records 4-CD set (distrib.
-Harmonia Mundi), LDC 0560304, 2005.
+Harmonia Mundi), LDC 0560304, 2005, and digital album.
 "Monumental...staggering performance" "Vast and all-consuming" - Alex Ross "Kick-ass music...sprawling masterpiece...stellar release" "music in a constant state of pure self-realization" - Randy Nordschow (New Music Box) "Deeply intriguing and wonderfully engrossing...Like a great 1000 page novel" - one of year's 4 best recordings - "One of the great piano cycles of the late 20th C." - Richard Friedman (Other Minds) "by turns charming, maddening, annoying, gorgeous, funny, thoughtful, reckless, tedious, dull, stunning" - Stephen V. Funk (Blogcritics.org) "A true masterpiece " - Sylvain Chauveau "Worth a lot more than a Rauschenberg" - David Wolman (Fanfare Magazine) "Vast desert spaces...a rich and powerful trip" - Robert Carl "Pure and miraculous immanence" - Denis Philippe (Radio Primitive) "Intermittently astonishing" - Kyle Gann "Heavenly lengths...the musical equivalent of watching a glacier lyrically melt" - Allen Gimbel (American Record Guide) [liner notes] [listen to excerpt from Inner Cities 4] [Inner Cities 8] [Inner Cities 10] [Inner Cities 11]

 Vindobona Blues, Kunstradio ORF limited edition, 2005

 Lost Marbles, Selected fragments of orchestral, choral, solo keyboard, electronic and installation works created over 15 years.
-Tzadik CD, TZ 7097, 2004.
+Tzadik CD, TZ 7097, 2004 and digital album.
 Tracks: Toto Angelica, Music Is Not Music, Maritime Rites-wasserkorso, For Mg, In Hora Mortis, Endangered Species, Pittura Fresca, Inner Cities 2, Erat Verbum John, Romulus And Remus Make A Ruckus, Return To Sender.
 "One of the most fun packed outings on Tzadik in recent years." - Dan Warburton "A joyous record of spilled food, burst pipes, torn clothes, unruly crowds, careful conversation and old treasured photographs" – The WIRE.
 Featured as hott by Alex Ross, top 50 by the WIRE, a CD of the year by “Philippe Robert (L'Oreille en coin”jazzmagazine.com), and among the Best 15 of 2004 by Sound Projector (Resonance 104.4 FM) "A standout record of 2004...the kind of range and depth we rarely hear in modern music...beguiling and oddly complete in its eccentricities" Keith Kawaii (Tiny Mix Tapes) "just the right way into his creative world" - Joshua Kosman (SF Chronicle) "sumptuous and ambiguous...a stunner...absolutely beautiful" – Ed Pinsent (Sound Projector) "Overall rating: 5" - Neue Zeitschrift für Musik

 Canti Illuminati, solo performance.
 Fore LP reissued as Fringes Recordings CD, Archive 02, 2004.
 Further reissued on Alvin Curran: Solo Works - The '70s, 2010, above.
 "Exquisitely beautiful." - Michael Klausman (Other Music) "Rimbaudian voyage in a sea of sounds...An indispensable recording" - Denis Philippe (Radio Primitive) "A work of rare beauty and importance ." - Sands Zine "hypnotic, disorienting and alluring …21st-century musical theater…using the full range of vocal techniques and electronic transformative possibilities" –- John Rockwell (NY Times) [liner notes] [listen to excerpt]